Foster–Greer–Thorbecke indices

 If $\alpha$ is low then the FGT metric weights all the individuals with incomes below z roughly the same.
-The higher the value of α, the greater the weight place on the poorest individuals.
+The higher the value of α, the greater the weight placed on the poorest individuals.
 The higher the FGT statistic, the more poverty there is in an economy.

 FGT_{0 }and FGT_{1}

 With α = 0, the formula reduces to the headcount ratio: the fraction of the population that lives below the poverty line.